lawrenceevalyn/Olli-game/README.md

 ## To Do

-* make sure inventory passes tests -- KeyError ??
 * add inventory to parser
-* write tests for parser inventory actions
+* write tests for parser inventory actions?
-* make sure parser passes inventory tests
+* make sure parser passes inventory tests?
+* add all items from inventory to lexicon
 * make it impossible to talk to the robot
 * implement a "good end" and a "bad end"
 * make parser handle shortcuts gracefully?